melitini/Racing_Game_Project/README.md

 ### Technologies Used
 HTML, CSS, JavaScript (OOP), JQuery.
+Illustrator, Music Player.

 ###Existing features
 *What features does your new racing app have?*